egekorkan/ProxyServient/README.md

 *The file formats to use are given by the Thing Description of the ProxyServient in ProxyServient.jsonld*

 ProxyServient uses the actions and properties as defined by WoT.
-Currently there are 3 actions and 1 property to interact with.
+Currently there are 3 actions and 3 properties to interact with.

 The Thing Directory's address should be written into the *repositoryAddress* property.
-It defaults to localhost port 8080 with http protocol.
+It defaults to localhost port 8080 with http protocol. **You shouldn't put a / at the very end of the uri.**

 **Currently there is only HTTP protocol supported.**

+The gateway address used for communicating with a Thing from the outside of the local system, is at the property called *gatewayAddress*.
+It defaults to http://localhost:8081 . **Similarly, you shouldn't put a / at the very end of the uri.**

 Send the TD by executing the action *makeMePublic*.
 You have to send the TD with this action.
 The TD will be available online in the repository.